IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 #1) On the “Component: JBOSS_Component” page, click the Processes tab and then click Create New Process.

-#2) In the Create New Process window, type _JBoss_Component_Process in the Name field.
+#2) In the Create a New Process window, type _JBoss_Component_Process in the Name field.

 Create New Process

 #3) Click on the HelloWorld_JBoss_Component_Process.
-The process editor opens.
+The process editor is open.
 The process editor lists plug-ins and steps to deploy the application.
-The 2 steps – Start and Finish represent the beginning and the end of the process and are automatically placed on the editor.
+Step 2 – Start and Finish represent the beginning and end of the process and are automatically placed on the editor.
 You need to add steps for deploying the application to the process by dragging them onto the editor between the Start and Finish steps.

 Click Hello Maven Start and Finish Steps